-- a) Priority is to dam and contain flowing spills. - Use spill kits booms if available or use any material available; including but not limited to, nearby sand, dirt, landscaping materials, etc. - c) Hazardous or unknown waste emergencies: - Emergency HAZMAT, DWQ, UCHD, City: Emergency constitutes large quantities of flowing uncontained liquid.
-Generally burst or tipped tanks. - Emergency UCHD, City: Emergency constitutes potential for waste to be carried by water. - 3.
-Contacts:
+- a) Priority is to dam and contain flowing spills. - Use spill kits booms if available or use any material available; including but not limited to, nearby sand, dirt, landscaping materials, etc. - c) Hazardous or unknown waste material spills - Critical Emergency constitutes large quantities of flowing uncontained liquid that will affect areas with people or reach storm drain systems.
+Generally burst or tipped tanks.
+Call HAZMAT, DWQ, NAME OF HEALTH DEPARTMENT, City. - Minor Emergency constitutes a spill that has reached a storm drain but is no longer flowing.
+Call NAME OF HEALTH DEPARTMENT, City - Spills that are contained on the surface and do not meet the criteria for Critical and minor emergencies may be managed by the responsible implementation of this SOP. - 4.
+Contact Numbers:

-HAZMAT - 911 DWQ - 801-231-1769, 801-536-4123 Davis County Health District - 801-525-5000 Farmington City - 801-451-2383
+HAZMAT - 911

+DWQ - 801-231-1769, 801-536-4123

+Davis County Environmental Health Department - 801-525-5128 Farmington City Storm Water and Engineering Department - 801-939-9286